What is social media sentiment analysis?

 Work with influencers

 Social media sentiment analysis is all about positively impacting your audience.
-That’s why a great way to improve the social media sentiment analysis is to work with social media influencers.
+That’s why a great way to improve the how people feel about your company is to work with social media influencers.

 An endorsement from a person your audience trusts can do wonders to your brand.
 People rely on the recommendations of others.